-A Niagara Falls visit is one of the most popular day excursions from New York City.
-They are one of the most spectacular sights of Canada due to their size and the impressive amount of water that gushes over their edges.
-The view of the falls is magical and it only gets better at night when everything becomes illuminated with colorful lights.
+A visit to Niagara Falls might be the best day excursion from New York City.
+These giant waterfalls are wonders of nature in the truest sense of the word.
+The view of the falls is magical, and it only gets better at night when everything becomes illuminated with colorful lights.
 A day trip to Niagara Falls thus is an absolute must-do when in New York!

 - Hotel pickup and drop-off (Midtown hotels)